Are you Really Charged with a Federal Crime?

 Will I Serve My Whole Sentence In a Federal Case?

-You will serve very close to your whole sentence in a federal case.
-Texas has very liberal parole rules.
-If you qualify for good time credits, you can usually count eight days for every seven days that you serve, which on lengthier sentences will sometimes cut off more time.
+If you receive a federal sentence you will serve very close to your whole sentence in a federal case.
+The State of Texas, by comparison, has very liberal parole rules.
+On State sentences incarcerated people can usually expect to be eligible for parole after serving a third or half of their sentence depending on the crime for which they were charged.
+If you qualify for good time credits, you can usually count eight days for every seven days that you serve, which on lengthier sentences will sometimes cut off significant time.
 In reality, most people end up serving the vast majority of the sentence that they’re given by the trial court judge.
 This is why it’s so important to do the sentencing memorandums and ensure that you’ve received an individualized sentence in order to get as much time taken off of your sentence as possible.

 Why Do I Need To Hire An Attorney Who Specializes In Handling Federal Cases?